-The first step is to create a task grouper object, by calling
+The first step is to create a task grouper object, by calling void KheTaskGrouperClear(KHE\TASK\GROUPER tg);

-'''

-KHE TASK GROUPER KheTaskGrouperMake(KHE RESOURCE TYPE rt, HA ARENA a);

-'''
+KHE\TASK\GROUPER KheTaskGrouperMake(KHE\RESOURCE\TYPE rt, HA\ARENA a);

 This makes a task grouper object for tasks of type rt.
 It is deleted when a is deleted.
-Also, clears to back to its state immediately after KheTaskGrouperMake, without changing rt or a.
+Also, clears tg back to its state immediately after KheTaskGrouperMake, without changing rt or a.